 Good To Know: Many visitors to Venice in the winter stress about acqua alta (high water).

 The MOSE barriers are activated and are raised when an extremely high tide is predicted.
 MOSE hasn’t prevented all cases of acqua alta, because the barriers are only raised when an extreme high tide is forecast – and if the forecast is wrong, they may not be raised in time.

 Some of the worst flooding occurs in Piazza San Marco and the incredible Basilica.
-The city has recently started using glass barriers to stop the flooding in the Basilica.
+The city has started using glass barriers to stop the flooding in the Basilica.

 Best Things to Do in Venice in the Winter

 Good To Know: It’s pretty much business as usual in the winter in Venice, although hours may be shorter, so check websites or call if you can.

 Take a Vaporetto Ride Down the Grand Canal